I am an avid reader – maybe collector is a more accurate description…lol – of books and have many favourites.

 Please leave your personal reading suggestions – Golf, life, business, or otherwise – in the comments section for all of us to enjoy.

-Here are my current golf favourites in each category.
+My current golf favourites in each category.

 Take note of the classic Ben Hogan’s Five Lessons – The Modern Fundamentals of Golf.
 If you are looking to overhaul your swing, or simply tune-up on the essential keys, then this book is ideal for you.
 This book should be in every golfer’s collection as it has long been considered one of the greatest instructional books ever written.